The Rise of Large Language Models and the Direction and Impact of US Federal Research Funding: LLM use and US federal research funding outputs

-Using the public NSF and NIH award data (D3-D4), we next relate grant-level LLM involvement ($\alpha$) to subsequent publication output for grants starting in 2023-2024, estimating regression models that control for funding amount and include grant start year, field, and investigator fixed effects (Fig.~\ref{fig:Figure4}, Supplementary Note~\ref{subsection:regression}, Supplementary Tables~\ref{table:NSF_public_num_of_papers}-\ref{table:NIH_public_num_of_hit_1pct_papers}).
+Using the public NSF and NIH award data (D3-D4), we next relate grant-level LLM involvement ($\alpha$) to subsequent publication output for grants starting in 2023-2024, estimating regression models that control for funding amount and include grant start year, field, and investigator fixed effects (Fig.~\ref{fig:Figure4}, \textit{SI Appendix}~\ref{subsection:regression}, \textit{SI Appendix} Tables~\ref{table:NSF_public_num_of_papers}-\ref{table:NIH_public_num_of_hit_1pct_papers}).

 We again find no statistically significant relationship between $\alpha$ and publication output for NSF awards (Fig.~\ref{fig:Figure4}a).
 However, for NIH awards, higher $\alpha$ is strongly associated with more resulting publications (Fig.~\ref{fig:Figure4}b).
-Moving from low LLM involvement (25th percentile) to high LLM involvement (75th percentile) predicts \textasciitilde 5\% more publications for NIH grants.
-Moreover, this NIH productivity premium appears mostly concentrated in publication volume rather than high-impact outputs: when we restrict our analyses to highly-cited papers (e.g., top 5\% papers in Figs.~\ref{fig:Figure4}c-d; top 1\% in Supplementary Fig.~\ref{fig:Figure4-SI-hitpaper1percent}), the relationship attenuates and is no longer statistically significant at conventional levels.
+Moving from low LLM involvement (25th percentile) to high LLM involvement (75th percentile) predicts $\sim$5\% more publications for NIH grants.
+Moreover, this NIH productivity premium appears mostly concentrated in publication volume rather than high-impact outputs: when we restrict our analyses to highly cited papers (e.g., top 5\% papers in Figs.~\ref{fig:Figure4}c-d; top 1\% in \textit{SI Appendix} Fig.~\ref{fig:Figure4-SI-hitpaper1percent}), the relationship attenuates and is no longer statistically significant at conventional levels.
 Taken together, these results suggest that the downstream consequences of LLM adoption are also agency-dependent.
-At NIH, higher $\alpha$ is associated with more follow-on publications, but the additional output is concentrated in non-hit papers rather than the most highly-cited work.
+At NIH, higher $\alpha$ is associated with more follow-on publications, but the additional output is concentrated in non-hit papers rather than the most highly cited work.
+We emphasize that these estimates are based on grants starting in 2023-2024 and therefore capture only the first one to two years of post-award publication output, reflecting early-stage rather than long-run productivity.
+Descriptive analyses of older cohorts suggest that such early windows appear to capture a meaningful share of a grant’s eventual output, and that early output is overall predictive of longer-run output (\textit{SI Appendix}~\ref{subsection:publication_trajectories}, \textit{SI Appendix}~Figs.~\ref{fig:Figure_comment1.6_over_time}-\ref{fig:Figure_comment1.6_2011_regression}).
+Nonetheless, because high-impact work may unfold over longer horizons, the relationship between LLM involvement and long-run outcomes remains an important open question for future work.

 These productivity patterns both align with and qualify recent evidence of large output gains following LLM diffusion in manuscript production~\cite{kusumegi2025scientific}.
 While we observe a positive association between LLM involvement and publication output for NIH-funded grants, the magnitude of this association is smaller than the large increases documented in preprint production and is strongly agency-dependent, with no detectable relationship at NSF.
 In the federal funding context, where projects are selected through peer review and outputs reflect execution constraints and portfolio objectives rather than writing speed alone, LLM adoption appears to translate into additional publications primarily at NIH, and predominantly among non-hit papers, while showing no detectable relationship with publication output at NSF.